 - Specialized software is available for focus stacking.
 Most is reasonably priced.
-Here are several popular packages - Helicon Focus\ first focus stacking program on the market and probably the most popular, simple to use, accepts RAW images - Zerene Stacker\ user friendly, gets very high marks for output quality, tiff input - Photoshop\ has a built-in stacking function and countless other tools that allow control and fine tuning, accepts RAW images - ON1 Photo feature added several years ago, do not know anyone how has used it - Affinity Photo do not know anyone how has used it - There is probably more
+Here are several popular packages - Helicon Focus simple to use, first focus stacking program on the market and probably the most popular, accepts RAW images - Zerene user friendly, gets very high marks for output quality, tiff input - Photoshop has a built-in stacking function and countless other tools that allow control and fine tuning, accepts RAW images - ON1 Photo RAW 2021 feature added several years ago, do not know anyone how has used it - Affinity Photo do not know anyone how has used it - There is probably more

-\See attachment for comparison
+See attachment for comparison run by Alan Whiteside and Frank Richards